cspriggs220/Ruby_Trip_Budget/README.md

 ##TODO
 1. Create Expense functionality
 2. Update each category and subsequent budget after each expense added
+3. Implement routes instead of if command == in exe file.
+4. Add warning message when removing a trip, along with message that the trip was removed.
+5. Add instructions on how to use the ./trip command to README.
+6. Add help functionality

 ##Features
 Features for this app include being able to add expenses, track the budget's progress, and receive notifications via the terminal when they reaching their allotted budget.